-This section provides a schedule of management actions (Table 5) for the offset area, an assessment of the risk of failing to achieve desired outcomes (Table 6), and specifies how this relates to the monitoring (Table 7) and reporting (Table 8) program.
+This section provides a schedule of management actions (Table 4) for the offset area, an assessment of the risk of failing to achieve desired outcomes (Table 5), and specifies how this relates to the monitoring (Table 6) and reporting (Table 7) program.

-Table 5: Management plan actions and timing for offsets on the Thurlgona offset site.
+Table 4 Management plan actions and timing for offsets on the Sievers Lane offset site

-Year No Objective - Entire offset site Timing of activity - month(s) Performance criteria Related management and monitoring activity (# -see Table 6) All years 1.
-Develop annual works plan.
-Ensure the annual works program is appropriately designed and coordinated to achieve short and long term targets.
-Completion within 1 month of commencement of this OMP.
-TfN approved annual works plan in place Management Sec.
-3.3.
-3.7 & 3.8 Monitoring #2 & 3 Sec.
-3.9.2 All years 2.
-Control stock, unauthorised activities and vehicle access.
+Year No Objective - Entire offset site Timing of activity - month(s) Performance criteria Related management and monitoring activity (# -see Table 6) 1 and all years following 1.
+Control stock, prevent unauthorised activities and vehicle access.
 Ensure the offset site is appropriately fenced from neighbouring land and road reserves.
 Fences to be monitored and maintained in functional condition.
-Completion within 1 month of commencement of this OMP.
+Completed within 1 month of commencement of this OMP.
 Control of domestic stock access to offset area.
 Exclude unauthorised vehicles from offset area.
 Exclude unauthorised access or unauthorised firewood collection.
 Maintain fencing around the perimeter of the property to the standard detailed in BushBroker Information Sheet 12 - Standards for Management - Fencing (DSE 2012c) (sheep fencing standard).
 Any new fences, if required to control threats to ecological values, will be constructed to this standard.
-Establish posts to mark the boundary of the offset site Management Sec.
+Management Sec.
 3.8.1 Monitoring #1 - Sec.
-3.9.1 All years 3.
-Remove all woody weed infestations within the offset area Weeds to be managed in accordance with BushBroker Information Sheet 8 - Standards for Management - Weeds (DSE 2012b) Within 1 month of commencement of this OMP.
-No mature woody weeds present within offset area after the completion of Year 1.
-Minimise off-target damage (avoid all native plants) Record and control any woody weed regeneration / re-colonisation New and emerging woody weeds eradicated Management Sec.
+3.9.1 1 and all years following 2.
+Remove all woody weed infestations within the offset area Weeds to be managed in accordance with BushBroker Information Sheet 8 - Standards for Management - Weeds (DSE 2012b) Completed within 1 month of commencement of this OMP.
+No mature woody weeds present within offset area (<< 1% cover) after the completion of Year 1.
+Minimise off-target damage (avoid all native plants) Record and control any woody weed regeneration / re-colonisation Management Sec.
 3.8.2 Monitoring #2 - Sec.
 3.9.2